 Bioaerosols (associated with dust)

 CH4, N2O, NH3

-In open/outdoor composting all of those are diffuse emissions inherently providing no to little options for direct regular monitoring of channelled emission component.
+In open/outdoor composting all of those are diffuse emissions inherently providing no to little options for direct regular monitoring of channelled emission components.
+Or the ability to mitigate their release.

 Therefore, besides quality and operational process management aiming at the minimisation of emissions to air, specifically in the case of odour, dust and bioaerosols the selection of a suitable location for and outdoor composting plant is of utmost important.